 “Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
 And the only way to do great work is to love what you do.” –Steve Jobs, Co-Founder, Chairman and CEO, Apple

-As a new business owner, you need to know your federal Tax responsibilities.
+As a new, entrepreneur, you need to know your federal Tax responsibilities.
 In addition to knowing about federal taxes, you need to make some basic business decisions.

 What is the Form or Structure of your new Business?